Lerg/extension-admob/README.md

 When an ad has been closed (phase equals `'closed'`) you can preload next ad.

 Banners are displayed automatically when loaded, no need to call [admob.show()](#function_show) for them, however to remove a banner, you would need to use [admob.hide_banner()](#function_hide_banner).

+--

+# Patreon

+If you like this extension please consider supporting me on Patreon https://patreon.com/Lerg